Kali Sara: How the Romani hid their Goddess in plain sight

 From “The Romani Goddess Kali Sara” by Ronald Lee

 Who was she?
 Some theories say she was an Egyptian servant who traveled with the Maries from Palestine.
-The Romani were mistaken for Egyptians in the early times of their arrival (which originated the exonym “Gypsy”) so there is a tangenial link there even though the Romani as a group left India centuries after the Maries sailed to France.
+The Roma were mistaken for Egyptians in the early times of their arrival (which originated the exonym “Gypsy”) so there is a tangenial link there even though the Romani as a group left India centuries after the Maries sailed to France.

 According to one legend, Sara supported the Maries through begging while they were busy teaching Christianity to the local population.
 Another legend says Sara saved the Maries by spreading her cloak while they were caught in a storm in the sea while they were still traveling.